drazulay/python-collatz/README.md

 # python-collatz
-A simple Collatz-sequence generator implemented as a generator.
+The Collatz-sequence implemented as a python generator.

 [See wikipedia for some information on the quite interesting Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)